Conservation in the castle

 Delve behind the scenes and discover what our conservation team get up to in order to preserve the historic, and often fragile, collection in our care.

-Job number one will be cleaning the chandeliers.
+One of the more difficult tasks is cleaning the chandeliers.
 This is an incredibly intricate task to complete, primarily because the chandeliers are so delicate and fragile.
 Here's a step-by-step guide:

 - The team start by taking down the individual droplets from the chandelier.